-Those who attempt to heal without being wholly joyous themselves call forth different kinds of responses at the same time, and thus deprive others of the joy of responding whole-heartedly.
-(T-5.In.1:7)
+Those who attempt to heal without being wholly joyous themselves call forth different kinds of responses at the same time, and thus deprive others of the joy of responding wholeheartedly.
+(T-5.I.2:1)

 That we heal others by being happy ourselves is an important theme in the Course, one which gives rise to several moving passages.
 Here are but a few:

 They will see their function in your shining face, and hear God calling to them in your happy laugh.
-(W-pI.100.2:6)
+(W-100.2:6)

-Without your smile, the world cannot be saved.
-While you are sad, the light that God Himself appointed as the means to save the world is dim and lusterless, and no one laughs because all laughter can but echo yours.
-(W-pI.100.3:3-4)
+Without your smile the world cannot be saved.
+While you are sad the light which God Himself appointed as the means to save the world is dim and lusterless, and no one laughs because all laughter can but echo yours.
+(W-100.3:3-4)

 Your sighs will now betray the hopes of those who look to you for their release.
 Your tears are theirs.
 If you are sick, you but withhold their healing.
 What you fear but teaches them their fears are justified.
-Your hand becomes the giver of Christ’s touch; your change of mind becomes the proof that who accepts God’s gifts can never suffer anything.
+Your hand becomes the giver of Christ’s touch.
+Your change of mind becomes the proof that who accepts God’s gifts can never suffer anything.
 You are entrusted with the world’s release from pain.
-(W-pI.166.14)
+(W-166.14)

 This perception that helping others is a sacrifice is perhaps the primary block to taking up our function in the first place.
 And yet, it is a trick of the ego, a trick that constitutes one of the great blocks to salvation itself.
 For, though we fear that giving means losing, the Course repeatedly emphasizes that giving is the only way we can really receive.

 The result of unhealed healing, then, is a sense of depletion, of burn-out.
 Yet the result of true healing is a sense of joyous vitality.
-“The result of genuine devotion [to others] is inspiration, a word which properly understood is the opposite of fatigue.”
-(T-4.In.1:4)
+“The result of genuine devotion [to others] is inspiration, a word which, properly understood, is the opposite of fatigue.
+(T-4.I.1:5)

 When giving seems like a loss, a sacrifice, we feel the need for compensation.
 We made a hole in ourselves for the patient’s sake; now we want the patient to fill it up.
 This belief is a subtle sabotage of the healing process, for healing lies in the beauty and the purity of the healer’s gift.
 And a gift that makes demands is merely a bargain, not a gift.
 One of the forms this demand takes is the requirement of gratitude:

 The unhealed healer wants gratitude from his brothers, but he is not grateful to them.
-That is because he thinks he is giving something to them, and is not receiving something equally desirable in return….His healing lesson is limited by his own ingratitude, which is a lesson in sickness.
-(T-7.V.7:1-4)
+This is because he thinks he is giving something to them, and is not receiving something equally desirable in return….His healing lesson is limited by his own ingratitude, which is a lesson in sickness.
+(T-7.IV.9:1-2, 4)

 Another form of compensation demanded in return for healing, of course, is money.
 The Course’s author minces no words in addressing this issue:

-The following lines from the Psychotherapy pamphlet capture the Course uncompromising attitude toward the practice of demanding compensation from our patients:
+The following lines from the Psychotherapy pamphlet capture the Course’s uncompromising attitude toward the practice of demanding compensation from our patients: